 How would you summarize your roles in the Ubisoft Nano team?

-artists to understand the features so that I can align the UI with the style of both the individual game and the larger Nano game universe.
+In a way, I’m the man in the middle, working with designers, developers, and artists to understand the features so that I can align the UI with the style of both the individual game and the larger Nano game universe.

 How did you start working at Ubisoft?

 HLQ: When Ubisoft came to Vietnam, I heard about the opportunities they had opened up.
 I was still new to UI/UX and was not very familiar with the games industry until I started working at Gameloft, where I was when I heard about the roles at Ubisoft.
 I applied on the recommendation of a friend, and I was invited for an interview and started working here soon after.

 MNH: My story is actually quite similar to Hai’s, in that the same friend recommended for me to apply at Ubisoft while I was working at Gameloft.
 I had heard of Ubisoft, and knew it was a really big company in the games industry, and I personally dreamt that maybe one day I could work there if the opportunity came.
 I was surprised when I heard Ubisoft had chosen Da Nang as the city to open a new studio, instead of Saigon or Hanoi.
 So, I took the chance, and everything since then has been a blast.
 It’s very professional, and I work with so many talented people.
 Every day these people challenge me to be better at my work and to improve myself.

 What do you think is unique about Nano games in particular?